mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \end{bmatrix}
 $$

 Our policy will mulitply the feature vector by the policy parameters.
-The resulting vector will be sliced into two vectors, one for the vertical actions and one for the horizontal actions.
+The resulting vector will be sliced in two, one vector for the vertical actions and one for the horizontal actions.
 Each of these vectors will be passed through a softmax function to get the probability distribution of actions.

 $$
+z = \phi(x_t) \Theta
+$$
+and
+$$
 \pi_{\Theta}(x_t) = \begin{bmatrix}
 softmax([z_0, z_1, z_2]) \\
 softmax([z_3, z_4, z_5] \\
+\end{bmatrix} = \begin{bmatrix}
+pr_{vertical} \\
+pr_{horizontal} \\
 \end{bmatrix}
 $$
-where
-$$
-z = \phi(x_t) \Theta
-$$

 This policy will return two probability distributions, one for the vertical actions and one for the horizontal actions.
 Just like the last example, we will sample from each of these to determine what horizontal and vertical actions the robot will take.

+Once specific verticle and horizontal actions are sampled, the probability of that combination can be computed as we've previously seen for [independent actions.](#independent-action-probability)

 ## Reward Function

-The reward function is simple.
-The reward and pentalty will be exactly how much closer or further away the robot moves from the target in a given step.
-We can implement this as:
+The reward function is straight-forward.
+We want the reward to be positive when the robot's action moves it closer to the target, and negative when it moves further away.
+This can implement as:

 $$
 R(x_{t-1}, x_t) = dist(x_{{t-1}_{robot}}, x_{{t-1}_{target}}) - dist(x_{{t}_{robot}}, x_{{t}_{target}})